 “Conversion is king and favorite has never paid the bills.”

 Your marketing and business are filled with stories that have this power.
 Social media is the platform to tell them.

 My ability to tell a better story than my competitors became the reason we had a successful company.” -Gray Vaynerchuk

 Digital marketing, every day sets a new target.
 Every goal needs full attention and the best performance to score success.
 Back to Social Media Marketing World 2018’s opening keynote, by Michael Stelzner

 “Storytelling is the future of marketing, not comfortable on camera?
 Work with an influencer.”

 Storytelling & marketing go hand in hand.
 This is the time that demands your story to be the best, to be genuine, and to be compelling for a successful hit.

 Remember “Just do it” and “Equality” two successful and impressive campaigns by NIKE?

-Adidas’ “Impossible is Nothing” series is another example here.
+Adidas “Impossible is Nothing” series is another example here.
 It was one of the most lucrative storytelling of social media campaigns.
-The campaign didn’t get the popularity because of the charming personalities or appealing athletes as their models.
+The campaign didn’t get popular because of the charming personalities or appealing athletes as their models.
 It was the story and the content, that was quality enough to appeal to the audience.
 The brand impregnated in our memory for years.